ViCCo-Group/thingsvision/README.md

 ## Model collection

 Features can be extracted for all models in [torchvision](https://pytorch.org/vision/0.8/models.html), all models in [Keras](https://www.tensorflow.org/api_docs/python/tf/keras/applications), all models in [timm](https://github.com/rwightman/pytorch-image-models), custom models trained on Ecoset, each of the [CORnet](https://github.com/dicarlolab/CORnet) versions and both [CLIP](https://github.com/openai/CLIP) variants (`clip-ViT` and `clip-RN`).
 Note, that the respective model name must be used.
-For example, if you want to use the VGG16 model from torchvision, you will have to use `vgg16` and if you want to use the VGG16 model from Keras, you will have to use the model name `VGG16`.<br>
+For example, if you want to use the VGG16 model from torchvision, you will have to use `vgg16` and if you want to use the VGG16 model from Keras, you will have to use the model name `VGG16`.
+You can further specify the model source by setting the `source` parameter.<br>
 For the correct abbreviations of [torchvision](https://pytorch.org/vision/0.8/models.html) models have a look [here](https://github.com/pytorch/vision/tree/master/torchvision/models).
 For the correct abbreviations of [CORnet](https://github.com/dicarlolab/CORnet) models look [here](https://github.com/dicarlolab/CORnet/tree/master/cornet).
 To separate the string `cornet` from its variant (e.g., `s`, `z`) use a hyphen instead of an underscore (e.g., `cornet-s`, `cornet-z`).<br>

 Examples:  `alexnet`, `resnet18`, `resnet50`, `resnet101`, `vit_b_16`, `vit_b_32`, `vgg13`, `vgg13_bn`, `vgg16`, `vgg16_bn`, `vgg19`, `vgg19_bn`, `cornet-s`, `clip-ViT`